KK201431873/SnapG/README.md

 ### Controlling the Image

+It's important to know how to navigate the image view to start segmenting images.

-1. To pan the image, press and drag right click in the image panel.
+1. To **pan** the image, press and drag **Right Mouse Button** in the image panel.

   ![Panning the image view](images/pan_image_view.gif)

-2. To zoom in and out, use the scroll wheel within the image panel.
+2. To **zoom** in and out, use the **Scroll Wheel** within the image panel.

   ![Zooming the image view](images/zoom_image_view.gif)

 ### Tuning the Segmentation Parameters

+SnapG's segmentation algorithm is only semi-automated.
+However, SnapG's user interface aims to simplify the parameter tuning process, and gives the user greater control over the quality of its outputs!

 1. I suggest you close the `Batch Processing` panel for this part and widen the `Segmentation Settings` panel for enhanced visibility.